drewww/prism/docs/source/making-a-roguelike/part5.rst

       Log.addMessageSensed(level, self, sf("The %s kicks the %s. %s", ownerName, kickName, dmgstr)) end

-Giving our Enemies a Name
+Giving our enemies a name
 -------------------------

 Okay we've got damage in the message now too, but you might notice something our message refers to the kobold